RationAI/xopat/dynamic_shaders/README.md

 For more complex examples, see scripts themselves. **Non-unique names of variables and functions may cause the shader compilation failure or other namespace collision.**
 We recommend to extend each custom variable and function name with `$uniqueId`, both for `GLSL` and `JavaScript` parts - of course after you include `init.php`.

+### More advanced stuff: using multiple data sources at once
+One might want to combine multiple data into one visualisation (shader) part.
+To do so:
+- Check the shader source code what indices the shader accessess
+    - in case you are wriging the shader yourself: use `$texture($texCoordsString, $dataIndex)` `PHP` function to access arbitrary data, e.g. use `$dataIndex=$index+$i` where `$i` is offset, `$index` is current index: this way we can say 'use data of the following layers'
+- Construct the visualisation so that the order of rendering is such that the additional data is at the index position where the shader part accesses it, following the example above:
+    ```json
+    "shaders": [
+        {
+            "name": "Shader that uses multiple data",
+            "data": "data_source_main",
+            "type:": "color",
+            "visible": "1",
+            "params": {
+                "color": "#fa0058"
+            }
+        },
+        {
+            "data": "data_source_additional_1", //to access this data, use `$texture($texCoordsString, $index+1)` in the shader above
+            "type:": "none" //tell the visualisation not to touch this data
+            //as an exception, you can ommit other parameters here
+        }
+    ]
+    ```